Bengali Muslims: Early contacts

 Rice-cultivating communities existed in Bengal since the second millennium BCE.
 The region was home to a large agriculturalist population, marginally influenced by Dharmic religions.
 Buddhism influenced the region in the first millennium.
 The Bengali language developed from Apabhramsa, Sanskrit, Magadhi Prakrit between the 7th and 10th centuries.
 It once formed a single Indo-Aryan branch with Assamese and Oriya, before the languages became distinct.

-Centuries prior to the advent of Islam into the region, Bengal was a major center of Buddhism on the Indian Subcontinent.
+Centuries prior to the advent of Islam into the region, Bengal was a major centre of Buddhism on the Indian Subcontinent.
 The area was under the rule of the Buddhist Pala Empire for several centuries until its collapse and subsequent conquest by the Hindu Sena Empire in the 1170s.
 This was an era of significant Buddhist-Brahmin religious conflict as they represented diametrically opposite camps in the Dharmic tradition with the Buddhist focus on equality threatening the Brahmin caste-based power structure.
 In the preceding centuries Buddhism underwent a slow decline as Hindu kingdom gradually enveloped Buddhists states in the area and began of process of "de-Buddification" manifested by the reframing of Buddhist figures as Hindu avatars and the reincorporation of resistant Buddhist subjects into lower castes in society.
 As the Pala Empire's base of power was in Northern and Eastern Bengal, it is likely that these were areas with large Buddhist majorities which were likely heavily subjugated the Sena Empire.

 Historical evidences suggest the early Muslim traders and merchants visited Bengal while traversing the Silk Road in the first millennium.
 One of the earliest mosques in South Asia is under excavation in northern Bangladesh, indicating the presence of Muslims in the area around the lifetime of Muhammad.
 Starting in the 9th century, Muslim merchants increased trade with Bengali seaports.
 Islam first appeared in Bengal during Pala rule, as a result of increased trade between Bengal and the Arab Abbasid Caliphate.
 Coins of the Abbasid Caliphate have been discovered in many parts of the region.
 The people of Samatata, in southeastern Bengal, during the 10th-century were of various religious backgrounds.
 During this time, Arab geographer Al-Masudi, who authored The Meadows of Gold, travelled to the region and noticed a Muslim community of inhabitants.

 In addition to trade, Islam was also being introduced to the people of Bengal through the migration of Sufi missionaries prior to conquest.
 The earliest known Sufi missionaries were Syed Shah Surkhul Antia and his students, most notably Shah Sultan Rumi, in the 11th century.
 Rumi settled in present-day Netrokona, Mymensingh where he influenced the local ruler and population to embrace Islam.